 The vast majority (82 percent) of U.S. adults read online reviews before making a purchase decision, according to 2016 data from Pew Research Center.
 If your practice has a less-than-flattering online reputation, feel certain it’s deterring prospective patients.

 Negative reviews certainly sting, but they’re more common than you might think.
 In fact, 62.4 percent of providers have had at least one negative review posted online about their practice, according to our 2018 Online Reputation Management Survey.

 Likewise, positive patient reviews hold a lot of weight.
 When you send automated patient feedback surveys, it’s easy to ask people to share their experience online.
-Satisfied patients are typically happy to post about your practice, because they truly believe in you.
+Satisfied patients are typically happy to post about your practice if you simply ask them, because they truly believe in you.